Using gnrnd4 on a PC

 There are a number of ways to achieve points 1 and 2.
 On my web page there is a listing that gives all of the routines that I have written for this course.
 It is on the page Table of Links to various R scripts.
 Part of that table provides a link to each of the routines.
 You could use that link to download the file to your computer and then copy it into any R session that you are using.

-A second approach would be to configure a R command that would directly read the file from my web site.
+A second approach would be to use a R command that would directly read the file from my web site.
 The R command to do that is

 source("http://courses.wccnet.edu/~palay/math160r/gnrnd4.R")

-The third approach, and the one I want us to use, takes into account the fact that the USB drive given out in class actually has the desired file on it.
+The third approach, and the one I want us to use, just imports the function from the file that we installed onto your computer in our first class meeting.
 You can have R load the file from that drive.
 The steps that follow walk you through doing this.
+The numbers in Table 1 change each time you load or refresh this page.
+In order to demonstrate here with images of our RStudio work we need to have a static set of values.
+So here is a new set of values.
 Our goal will be to generate the values in the following table:

 The work here was done on a PC running Windows 10.

-We start by inserting the USB drive.
-Windows opens File Explorer to give us a view of the contents of the drive.
+We start by clicking on our desktop folder for this class.
+This opens File Explorer (or Finder on a Mac) to give us a view of the contents of that folder.
 The top of that view is shown in Figure 0.
+I have put a green circle around the down arrow after the word New in that image.

 Figure 0